-"Nomination Meeting" means the meeting at which persons come forward to nominate and second Candidates at the Election.
+"nomination meeting" means the meeting at which persons come forward to nominate and second candidates at the election.

-"Oath" means a solemn affirmation.
+"oath" means a solemn affirmation,

-"Ordinarily Resident on the Reserve" refers to the residential status of an Elector who is considered to have his or her ordinary residence on the Soda Creek or Deep Creek reserve.
+"ordinarily resident on the reserve" refers to the residential status of an elector who is considered to have his ordinary residence on the reserve.
 A person's ordinary residence can be described as:

-- (a) the place the person normally eats and sleeps; - (b) the place the person receives mail; - (c) the residence of the person's immediate family; or - (d) a place in proximity to the person's place of employment.
+- (a) the place the person normally eats and sleeps; - (b) the place the person receives mail; - (c) the residence of the person's immediate family; or - a place in proximity to the person's place of employment.

 A person can only be ordinarily resident in one place at one time, and a person is ordinarily resident in that place until another place of ordinary residence is acquired.
 A person may also be temporarily absent from a place of ordinary residence for education, medical or temporary employment reasons.